-See that email from your boss?
-Try and think of the best possible outcome to whatever was in that email.
+That email from your boss?
+Try and think of the best possible outcome to whatever was in it.
 Do you need to re-do some work?
-Then see yourself doing that work and getting praise for your efforts.
-Just live through that positive experience in your mind.
-See it, feel it, have the conversation.
-By focusing your mind on positive future experiences, you automatically shut down the negative conversation you were having with yourself.
+Then see yourself re-doing it, and also getting praise for your efforts.
+Mentally walk yourself through that scenario.
+Engage your imagination and emotions to really envision it happening.
+By focusing your mind on positive future experiences you automatically shut down the negative conversation you were having with yourself.

 2. Get Moving

 Exercise is great for getting your happy juices flowing.
-Go for a run, hit the gym, whatever you like.
-You don’t even have to go for an hour, even a few minutes of exercise will make you feel better and ready to face the world again.
+Go for a run, hit the gym, or simply do whatever you enjoy.
+You don’t even have to go for an hour—even a few minutes of exercise will make you feel better and ready to face the world again.
 Run up and down the stairs a few times, run around the block, or even just do a couple of jumping jacks.
-Perhaps all it takes is doing some stretches to get the positive energy flowing again…
+Perhaps all it will take is doing some stretches to get the positive energy flowing through you again.

 4. Create Something

-Whether you are a painter, a baker or an author.
-Get going on a project and focus!
-Both creativity and doing something you like doing will create flow, this too will energize and motivate you.
-By being creative you activate different areas of the brain, so you effectively have less brainpower to chew over things and listen to that bully.
-And if you are not in the mood to create your own, perhaps try some coloring pages instead.
-SwanWaters have created some especially for those occasions.
+Whether you are a painter, a baker or an author, start a project and focus!
+Both creativity and doing something you like doing will create flow, and this flow will invigorate you.
+Being creative activates different areas of the brain.
+So when you do it, you effectively have less brainpower to listen to the bully in your head and chew over the negative things it has to say.
+And if you are not in the mood to create your own project from scratch, but would like to engage your artistic side, perhaps try some coloring pages instead.
+SwanWaters has created some especially for those kinds of occasions.

 5. What Are You Grateful For?

-Even when it is not Thanksgiving, remembering the things you like and are grateful for in your life will focus you attention on them rather than the negative voices in your head.
-Make this a very conscious effort and write down the three things you are most happy with at the moment.
+Even when it is not Thanksgiving, remembering the things you are grateful for in life will focus your attention on them—rather than the negative voices in your head.
+Make this a very conscious effort, and write down the three things you are most happy with at the moment.
 Coming up with three, and only the best three, means you really need to put some thought into this.
 Once written down, stick the note on the mirror or fridge to trigger some bursts of positivity over the next few days.

 6. Grab Your Favorite Book

 A little escapism never hurt anyone, but make it a book and not a movie.
-Reading is a much more active… well… activity.
-Watching TV or going to a movie does not nearly engage your imagination as much, and that is really what you want.
-You want your brain busy with something pleasant and positive, so the bully loses their bandwidth.
+Reading is a much more active, well, activity.
+Watching TV or going to a movie does not engage your imagination as much, and that is really what you want.
+You want your brain busy with something pleasant and positive so the bully loses their bandwidth.

 7. Make Yourself Useful

-Especially when a day starts off in a negative way (when you have had a bad dream or just wake up on the wrong side of the alarm) it can be very helpful to set yourself some goals for the day.
-Making a to-do list or setting some short-term goals for the day can be a good way to keep yourself and your mind focused and occupied.
-Make it goals and tasks that will not trigger any more negativity though.
-So if you know the money is tight, this may not be the best day to start paying bills, as that may make you feel more anxious.
-Instead clean the floors, get that last moving box unpacked or cook yourself that healthy gluten-free vegan recipe you have been dying to try.
+When a day starts off in a negative way (when you have had a bad dream or just wake up on the wrong side of the alarm), it can be very helpful to set yourself some daily goals.
+Making a to-do list or setting some short-term goals for the day can be a good way to keep yourself, as well as your mind, focused and occupied.
+Make it goals and tasks that will not trigger any more negativity, though.
+So if you know the money is tight, this may not be the best day to start paying bills as that may make you feel more anxious.
+Instead, clean the floors, get that last moving box unpacked, or cook yourself that healthy, gluten-free, vegan recipe you have been dying to try.

 8. Look at Something Pretty

-Beauty is in the eye of the beholder, and whether you like modern art or landscapes, looking at something aesthetically pleasing is a great way to clear your mind.
-So treat yourself to a day at a museum or a walk through a beautiful park, hang out with a lion in the zoo… Whatever constitutes beauty for you will do.
-No cheating though!
+Beauty is in the eye of the beholder.
+And whether you like modern art or landscapes, looking at something aesthetically pleasing is a great way to clear your mind.
+So treat yourself to a day at a museum, walk through a beautiful park, or hang out with the lions in the zoo.
+Whatever constitutes beauty for you will do.
+No cheating, though!
 Don’t Google “Van Gogh” and look through the image search.
-You may not live down the block from the Louvre, but there is beauty everywhere is the world, so go out and find it!
+You may not live down the block from the Louvre, but there is beauty everywhere is the world—so go out and find it!

 Always wanted to travel to Paris?
-Could you just see the mansion you would buy if you would win the lottery tomorrow?
-Do you really need a new dress for that party next month?
-Some surfing and dreaming can be a great way to focus you mind positive things.
-Don’t look at the price tags, just start planning the perfect trip, have a search for the perfect house or find that stunning designer dress you would love for ever (in this last case ignore both the price tag and size label).
-You may even consider going shopping in your favorite “so not within my budget”-store without your wallet.
+Can you picture the mansion you would buy if you wonn the lottery tomorrow?
+Do you need a new dress for that party next month?
+Some online browsing and windo shopping are great ways to dream.
+Don’t look at the price tags.
+Just flesh out the trip you want to make in detail, go to open houses and look at properties that appeal to you, or look at stunning designer dresses in your favourite, fancy clothes-shopping district (in this last case ignore both the price tag and size label).

-Our ultimate advice is always: find some fellow survivors!
-Connecting to people who “get you” is probable the strongest way to feel like you belong.
-That sense of belonging, the feeling that you have people to back you up, is so important when you are trying to let go of negative thought patterns.
-Other survivors are always willing to add some positive voices to your mind, and the more positive voices you have in your life, the more they will start drowning out the bully.
-This may not be quite the quick fix that the first 9 were, but some long-term investments are good too.
+Our ultimate advice is always the following: find some fellow survivors!
+Connecting to people who “get you” is probably the strongest way to feel like you belong.
+That sense of belonging, and knowing that you have people to back you up, is so important when you are trying to let go of negative thought patterns.
+Other survivors are always willing to add some positive voices to your life.
+And the more positive voices you hear, the less you will hear the voice of your bully.
+This may not be quite the quick fix that the first 9 were, but some long-term investments in support are good, too.